6 Questions to Ask and What To Look For Before Hiring A PR Firm

 What Should You Really Be Look For In A PR Firm?

 Whenever I talk to someone hiring a PR firm, I really have empathy.
 We know, hiring a PR firm can be daunting.
 With increasing frequency, we’re hearing stories from clients who have experienced “bad PR.”
 We hate to hear that, because we know it’s important for our entire professional to provide exceptional services.
 More importantly, we know it’s important to you when making a PR investment.
 What should you ask before hiring a modern PR firm?

 We truly believe many of these stories are due to client and agency being a mismatch, rather than a “bad PR firm.”
-Taking a deeper look at PR before hiring them can save you money, but most importantly, time.
-Much of this can be attributed to the vast distinctions with how PR agencies operate and handle their clients.
+Taking a deeper look at PR before hiring them can save you money, but time.
+We can attribute much of this to the vast distinctions between how PR agencies operate and handle their clients.
 The intention of this piece is to provide you with questions we would be asking OUR PR firm before we hired them, and why those questions are important.
 Also, consider these “6 great questions you can ask us before hiring Avvans PR”

 6 Questions to Ask Before Hiring Your Next PR Firm